mohamadkh/SolarCalendar/README.md

 ![GitHub Release](https://img.shields.io/github/v/release/mohamadkh/SolarCalendar)

-Solar Calendar is a collection of components for Delphi developers and specially for Persian developers.
+Solar Calendar is a collection of components for Delphi developers and specially for Persian language developers.
 The package has got set of components for showing and selecting Persian/Iranian/Solar/Shamsi/Jalali date in Persian/Shamsi and Christian(gregorian) interface and many more functions.
 I started to write a commercial calendar components for Delphi, then I noticed that my calendar component and its features got bigger and bigger.
-So I decided to share it with the community in hope it will be useful.
+So I decided to share it with the Delphi developers community in hope it will be useful.

+In **2008**, the source of this collection was published for the first time on SourceForge and Barnamaenevis.org sites.

 ## Features: